Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Belief Space Planning with Simplified Belief Approximations

 In each iteration of task planning, we compute an accepting run (task plan) $\taskplan$ on the pruned and weighted $\automaton$.
 A graph search algorithm, such as $A^*$, is used to find the shortest path to an accepting state in $F$ from the initial state $q_0$.
 Each task plan is a candidate sequence of automaton states that the algorithm uses to lead the search in the subsequent layers.
 By finding a belief trajectory that follows $\taskplan$, the robot is guaranteed to satisfy $\phi$.

-To define the feasibility edge weights of $\automaton$, we first assign a weight to each state.
-For state state $q \in Q$,
+To define the feasibility edge weights of $\automaton$, we first assign a weight to each state, similar to \cite{Bhatia2010}.
+For state $q \in Q$,

 where $cov(q)$ is the number of motion tree vertices associated with $q$, $numsel(q)$ is the number of times $q$ has been selected, and $DistFromAcc(q)$ is the shortest unweighted path from $q$ to an accepting state in $F$. $DistFromAcc(q)$ can be computed using an unweighted graph search algorithm such as Djikstra's Algorithm and can be computed once beforehand.
-Then, the edge weight between states $q,q' \in Q$ is $w(q,q') = (w(q)\cdot w(q'))^{-1}.$

-This weighting scheme promotes search in unexplored parts of the task space and suppresses search in parts where attempts at finding a solution have repeatedly failed.
+For a minimized DFA, a path to an accepting state always exists from any state.
+Then, the edge weight between states $q,q' \in Q$ is $w(q,q') = (w(q)\cdot w(q'))^{-1}.$ This weighting scheme promotes search in unexplored areas of the task space and suppresses search in areas where attempts at finding a solution have repeatedly failed.